fp-tower/blog/content/2020-01-25-introducing-error-reporting-in-optics.md

 }
 ```

-Now, let's define a simple configuration language with three types of values: `Int`, `String` or `Object`.
+Now, let's define a simple configuration language with three types of values: `Int`, `String` and `Object`.

 ```scala
 enum Config {